The Virtual Currency Regulation Review: Denmark

 - offerings with a value of less than €8 million measured over 12 months, unless a certificate is needed to provide the offering in other EU or EEA Member States; and

-An offer to the public of negotiable securities can also be exempted based on the type of addressees of the offer, the amount of addressees, the denomination of units offered and the minimum considerations per investors.
+An offer to the public of negotiable securities can also be exempted based on the type of addressees of the offer, the number of addressees, the denomination of units offered and the minimum considerations per investor.

 Provided that a particular ICO is not subject to the prospectus requirements, the relationship between the issuer and the sponsor in the ICO will, under Danish law (if applicable), be regulated by (1) the subscription agreement between the issuer and the sponsor as governed by the Danish laws on obligations and contracts and (2) by the overarching principle of the seller's (the issuer's) duty to disclose material facts to the purchaser (the sponsor) (see Section VII).

-If a virtual currency falls within the definition of a financial instrument, conducting any of the investment services listed in the FBA will be subject to Danish regulations, the FBA and other EU regulations.
-While a discussion on the consequences of this is outside the scope of this chapter, it must be noted that this may influence the distribution of the virtual currencies, the pricing model with regards to both the issuance and the administration (if any) of the virtual currency, and the disclosure requirements.
+If a virtual currency falls within the definition of a financial instrument, conducting any of the investment services listed in the IFSA will be subject to Danish regulations, the IFSA and other EU regulations.
+While a discussion on the consequences of this is outside the scope of this chapter, it must be noted that this may influence the distribution of the virtual currencies, the pricing model with regard to both the issuance and the administration (if any) of the virtual currency, and the disclosure requirements.

 Banking and money transmission

-The business of banking and money transmission is regulated in the FBA regarding credit institutions, and in the Danish Act on Payments (PA) regarding payment service providers and issuers of electronic money.
+The business of banking and money transmission with regard to credit institutions is regulated in the FBA, and in the Danish Act on Payments (PA) with regard to payment service providers and issuers of electronic money.

 According to the FBA, an entity carrying out activities comprising receiving from the public deposits or other funds to be repaid, as well as activities comprising granting loans on their own account but not on the basis of issuing mortgage-credit bonds, must be licensed as a credit institution.